 When his nutrition was corrected, his depression lifted.

 Have you ever noticed how much coffee with sugar is consumed at Alcoholics Anonymous meetings?
 Weak adrenals often result in hypoglycemia since adrenal hormones raise blood sugar.
 This condition is very common.
 When the blood sugar level drops, cravings can be very strong for sugar, soda pop, a cigarette or another adrenal stimulant.
 Alcohol craving can also be caused by low blood sugar.

-if a person you know or are involved with in any way leads you toward more
+person you know or are involved with in any way leads you toward more unhealthy

-similar programs.
-The friend who reinforces that one can change, one can
+programs.
+The friend who reinforces that one can change, one can succeed, and

 Good friends are especially important when family and other influential adults are sending one negative messages.
-Indeed, choosing friends who support where you want to go and with whom is a great secret to overcoming any addiction.
+Indeed, choosing the right friends is a great secret to overcoming any addiction.

 reason, permanent reversal of addictions requires accepting reality and not